There is no legal requirement to renew DBS checks at certain intervals, for example, every 3 or 5 years, or at all.

 - staff who present higher risk concerns e.g. who may have spent considerable time living and/or working abroad.

-There is a general expectation that staff and volunteers working in schools will not be required to obtain DBS check renewals.
+There is however a general expectation that staff and volunteers working in schools will not be required to obtain DBS check renewals unless they fall into one or more of the categories above.

-A head of service or headteacher is responsible for determining which occupations and areas fall into the above categories.
-There is a corporate expectation that staff working in high risk and sensitive areas would be included automatically.
+A headteacher is responsible for determining which occupations and areas fall into any of the above 'high risk' categories.

-A Head of Service / Headteacher is expected to consult with the Safeguarding in Employment Team before determining which staff are required to be rechecked.
+A headteacher is expected to speak with the Safeguarding in Employment Team, via the HR Service Desk, before determining which staff are required to be rechecked.